ElizabethWhiley/handy-scripts/README.md

-# aws-secrets-manager
+# Handy scripts

-Scripts for managing secrets
+- `./get-secret.sh` - takes a secret id and gets the secret from secrets manager.